Storm Isaias unleashes flooding, landslides in Puerto Rico

 “The emotional state of people is deteriorating more every day,” he said, adding that crews will fan out to assess damage once the weather clears.

-Isaias was located about 100 miles (160 kilometers) west-southwest of Ponce, Puerto Rico, and about 160 miles (257 kilometers) southeast of Santo Domingo, Dominican Republic, according to the U.S. National Hurricane Center.
-It was moving west-northwest at 21 mph (33 kph), and the center was expected to move over Hispaniola later on Thursday and near the southeastern Bahamas by early Friday.
+Isaias was centered about 125 miles (205 kilometers) west of Ponce, Puerto Rico, and about 105 miles (175 kilometers) east-southeast of Santo Domingo, Dominican Republic Thursday morning, according to the U.S. National Hurricane Center.
+It was moving west northwest at 20 mph (31 kph), and its center was expected to move over Hispaniola later on Thursday and near the southeastern Bahamas by early Friday.

-Minor damage was reported elsewhere in Puerto Rico, where tens of thousands of people still use tarps as roofs since Hurricane Maria hit as a powerful Category 4 storm in September 2017.
+The storm knocked out power to more than 300,000 clients across Puerto Rico, according to the island’s Electric Power Authority.
+Minor damage was reported elsewhere in the island, where tens of thousands of people still use tarps as roofs over homes damaged by Hurricane Maria in September 2017.

 José Pagán, a 22-year-old who lives in the eastern mountain town of Juncos, said his power went out before dawn.